SecurityBong/HostHeaderInjection/README.md

 It is only applicable to HTTPS.
 It is still in developement phase.
 The script will go over each URL, send a request with a modified host header ("Host: malicious.com"), and check if the response contains the modified host.
 If it does, it will print "Vulnerable" in red color; otherwise, it will print "Not Vulnerable" in green color.
 It will also print the header which it uses for the successfull attacking.

+**ImprovedVersion:**
+This is an improved version of the previous one.
+It will check the URL if it is alive or not.
+If alive then will work and if not then it will show that it is not alive and test on the next URL.

 **Note:**
 chmod +x HostHeaderInj.sh